SpikeHD/CSMLC/README.md

 ```
 (I will try to remember to time the next training session properly)

 An hour to train??
-Only 1.5k images??
-I don't know what is considered "good" or "bad" in the machine learning world yet, but I'd say that's pretty impressive.
+Only ~1.6k images??
+I don't know what is considered "good" or "bad" in the machine learning world yet, but I'd say that's pretty impressive for the result it gives.